 Anger Management in Recovery

-Recovery and rehabilitation, in and of themselves, can sometimes cause latent anger issues to emerge.
-Along with the physical withdrawal symptoms, abstaining from drugs or alcohol can cause psychological and emotional issues, one of which is anger.
-By making anger management a part of rehabilitation, this can be addressed before it develops into a bigger problem.
+Recovery and rehabilitation can sometimes trigger latent anger issues.
+Along with the physical withdrawal symptoms, abstaining from drugs or alcohol can cause psychological and emotional issues, including rage.
+By making anger management part of our treatment program, we can address this rage response before it develops into a bigger problem.

-It’s vital that those with anger issues see anger as a prime trigger for relapse.
-Triggers are emotions, situations or incidents that can cause a person to desire drug or alcohol use again after rehabilitation.
-Through anger management, patients will learn their triggers, as well as how to address them in a healthy way that won’t lead to relapse.
+Those with anger issues must see rage as a prime trigger for relapse.
+Triggers are emotions, situations, or incidents that make cause a fight or flight survival response.
+In this state, it’s difficult to make rational decisions and many people relapse because they revert to a familiar coping mechanism.
+Through anger management in treatment, patients will learn what their triggers are and will learn how to address them in a healthy way that won’t lead to relapse.